WillDenby/make-python-faster/src/built_in_data_structures/the_collections_module.md

 ## namedtuple()

-Use case: When you need to access elements by name to make the code more readable and self-documenting.
+**Use case**: When you need to access elements by name to make the code more readable and self-documenting.

-Efficiency: Access is as fast as a tuple because namedtuple instances are just as lightweight as regular tuples.
+**Efficiency**: Access is as fast as a tuple because namedtuple instances are just as lightweight as regular tuples.

 **Example:**